What Is a Laparoscopic Sleeve Gastrectomy?

 Laparoscopic sleeve gastrectomy helps patients to lose weight more rapidly over a significantly shorter time.
 In many cases, rapid weight loss occurs in the first six months after the procedure and around 70 per cent of their excess weight within one year after the surgery.
-Studies have found that 60 per cent of this excess weight loss is maintained in the next five years.
+Studies have found that 60 percent of this excess weight loss is maintained in the next five years.

-Not only does laparoscopic sleeve gastrectomy help you in weight loss that is significant and sustained, this surgery has been proven to improve or resolve multiple comorbitides linked to obesity.
+Not only does laparoscopic sleeve gastrectomy help you in weight loss that is significant and sustained, but this surgery has also been proven to improve or resolve multiple comorbidities linked to obesity.

 Within one year, patients report 80 per cent resolution for Type II Diabetes, 75 per cent for hyperlipidemia, 83 per cent for hypertension, and 91 per cent for gastroesophageal reflux disease.
-The effect is especially notable in Type II Diabetics, who experience incredible improvement in diabetes control with weight loss and the majority of patients with Type II diabetes go into long term remission.
+The effect is especially notable in Type II Diabetics, who experience incredible improvement in diabetes control with weight loss, and the majority of patients with Type II diabetes go into long term remission.
 This is a result of the weight loss achieved through bariatric surgery.

 High rate of satisfaction and improvement in quality of life